 There are no Goldador (Lab + Golden Retriever Mix)s currently listed with Edmonton-area rescues.
 New dogs arrive regularly through Edmonton shelters and northern-Alberta intake — this page refreshes automatically as they do.

-Browse all available Edmonton dogs →About Goldador (Lab + Golden Retriever Mix)s in Edmonton
+Browse all available Edmonton dogs →Gear for your Goldador (Lab + Golden Retriever Mix)

 A Goldador is a Golden Retriever crossed with a Labrador — two of the friendliest breeds combined into one easygoing, people-focused family dog.
 The cross is bred on purpose for guide and service work, which tells you a lot: stable, trainable, and eager to please.